jeelabs/esp-link/README.md

 upload post or esp-link will time-out.
 So if you're manually entering curl commands have them prepared so you can copy&paste!

+Beware of the baud rate, which you can set on the uC Console page.
+Sometimes you may be using 115200 baud in sketches but the bootloader may use 57600 baud.
+When you use port 23 or 2323 you need to set the baud rate correctly.
+If you use the built-in programmer (HTTP POST method) then esp-link will try the configured baud rate and also 9600, 57600, and 115200 baud, so it should work even if you have the wrong baud rate configured...

 When to use which method?
 If port 23 works then go with that.
 If you have trouble getting sync or it craps out in the middle too often then try the built-in programmer with the HTTP POST.
 If your AVR doesn't use optiboot then use port 2323 since esp-link may not recognize the programming